Najafgarh drain: Wetland bird sanctuary

-The wide and deep drain acts as an elongated lake maintaining water-level even during the summer months, leading to recharging of ground water table, and the drain's elongated water body with trees planted on both its embankments acts as a wildlife and bird sanctuary which during the winter months attracts vast numbers of migratory birds and also supports local wildlife year-round.
+The wide and deep drain acts as an elongated lake maintaining water-level even during the summer months, leading to recharging of ground water table, and the drain's elongated water body with trees planted on both its embankments acts as a wildlife and bird sanctuary which attracts vast numbers of migratory birds during the winter months and supports local wildlife year-round.

 Infrastructure

 Forested embankments

-The Najafgarh drain has been much widened over the past decades and now has thick mud embankments on both its sides to channel the waters and protect Delhi from floods, these embankments have been planted with thick forest cover which serve as a much needed habitat for remnant local wildlife occurring in nearby and surrounding farmlands including common foxes, jackals, hares, wild cats, nilgai, porcupines and various reptiles and snakes including the dreaded cobras.
-Many local birds including waterbirds roost and nest in these trees.
+The Najafgarh drain has been much widened over the past decades and now has thick mud embankments on both its sides to channel the waters and protect Delhi from floods.
+These embankments have been planted with thick forest cover which serve as a much needed habitat for remnant local wildlife occurring in nearby and surrounding farmlands including common foxes, jackals, hares, wild cats, nilgai, porcupines and various reptiles and snakes including the dreaded cobras.
+Many local birds including waterfowl roost and nest in these trees.

 Sections of the forested embankments of Najafgarh drain are currently classified as and are featured in Protected Forests and Recorded Forests (Notified Forest Areas in Delhi) as "M. P. Green area Najafgarh Drain (Tagore garden)", "Afforestation M.P.Green Area Najafgarh Drain (DDA)" and "Chhawla or Najafgarh drain city forest (29.64 Acre)".